pattonsgirl/Spring2021-CEG2350/Quizzes/Quiz2.md

 1. In a git repository, I have added a new file for tracking.
 What command needs to be run before I can push?

 - If the file has been added for tracking (`git add filename`) then there needs to be a commit containing changes before a push can occur
-- `git push -a -m "Details of changes"`
+- `git commit -a -m "Details of changes"`

 2. T/F If a hard link is created between files in different directories, the files will have the same inode number, or disk location.